GaglianoTaliun-Lab/kidney-neurodegen/README.md

 Run LAVA

-7. The script "LAVA.sh" goes through all "LAVA.R" for each combination of phenotypes to give univariate results with a Bonferroni thrsehold and Bivariate results.
+7. The script "LAVA.sh" goes through all "LAVA.R" for each phenotype combination to give univariate results with a Bonferroni threshold and Bivariate results.

 LAVA result analysis